ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

 ### FETCH
 As mentionned in {{I-D.ietf-core-comi}}, FETCH request helps to retrieve at least one instance-value.

-Example : Fetching TV, MO and CDA of (IPv6 Version / 1 / bidirectional) from rule 6/3.
+Example : Fetching TV, MO and CDA of the Entry fid-ipv6-version/1/bidirectional from Rule 6/3.
 ~~~
 REQ: FETCH /c
      (Content-Format: application/yang-identifiers+cbor-seq)